 - Always up-to-date stock levels through direct data acquisition

 - Optimum material flow

 - Environmental protection and reduction of costs for paper, printers, maintenance and service

 - High investment costs compared to a pick sheet

 - Limited flexibility due to technical equipment

-Even though paperless picking involves investments, the ROI is very short.
-The connection of the different picking methods to a WMS or SAP system is no problem.
+Even though paperless picking involves investment, the ROI is very short.
+Connecting the different picking methods to a WMS or SAP system is no problem.
 The advantages in the picking process are clear.

 Talk to us.
-We will help you find the right solution for paperless picking, although the data glasses for warehouse workers that have become popular in recent years are not suitable for this from our point of view.
+We will help you find the right solution for paperless picking, although the data glasses for warehouse workers that have become popular in recent years are not suitable for this in our view.

 Which order picking suits your company best?